code-of-kai/git_veil/README.md

 ---

 ## Set it up once.
 Then forget it exists.
 *Six layers.
 Zero extra steps.
-Maximum paranoia.*
+Paranoia minimised.*
 *Your files stay readable.
 Your repo stays encrypted.
 You can finally sleep at night.*